ajventer/pyKAN/README.md

 5. Import of CKAN installed list should also import filelist.
 6. Make code python3 compatible so the script is version agnostic.

+##Written By
+1. A.J.
+Venter (metalpoetza on reddit).
+2. SYZYGY - Python3 support